 – I still support a massive crackdown on criminality.
 Communities must take every measure to stop crime and quit worrying about what color the criminals are.
 Safe communities and law & order should not be conservative issues or liberal issues – they are community issues.

+I will not hesitate to call out the Maoist cultural left which harms the cause of economic justice for all people.
 This is where I stand.
 Don’t call me conservative – but don’t call me progressive either.
 We can all think as individuals, no need for boxed-in labels that say more about our intellectual laziness than anything.
 No matter what you choose to call me – just don’t call me “woke.”

 – Mike Swickey